Upward-Spiral-Science/claritycontrol/final_report.md

 ## CLARITY Image Dataset

-TODO:
-* Description about the datasets, tables
-* Format & Atlas
-* Introduce how to Load data
-* Plots
-* Visualization
-* Adapting computational resources

 The CLARITY dataset we obtained contains 15 CLARITY samples.
 Each sample is a 3d image in only one channel (grayscale) with on of three labels, control, cocaine and fear.
 The dataset is getting from one of the server in Center For Imaging Science.[3]
 We found two sets of the CLARITY data, one is raw data in nifti format, the other is in tif which has been manipulated and registered on Allen Mouse Brain Atlas.
 This will be explained in a moment, let's first look at the basic description of the data.

 **Table of CLARITY data information**